rbarou/mazeanator/README.md

     ![alt text](https://github.com/Kolienka/mazeanator/blob/main/resources/img/solving_screenshot.png)
   3. It is possible to generate an unperfect labyrinth by clicking on the appropriate checkbox
      ![alt text](https://github.com/Kolienka/mazeanator/blob/main/resources/img/Unperfect_labyrinth.png)
-  4. And of course, it is also possible to solve
+  4. And of course, it is also possible to solve it
      ![image](https://github.com/Kolienka/mazeanator/assets/46573303/53542fba-1891-4e49-b963-ad1b66972b0a)